osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 For those familiar with [BankID](https://www.bankid.com/){:target="_blank"}, YesID is essentially your own private authentication embedded in your mobile app for seamless user experience.
-The solution is API-based so you have complete flexibilty on how you design the authentication prompt in your app or the kind of requests you prompt users to authorize.
+The solution is API-based so you have complete flexibility on how you design the authentication prompt in your app or the kind of requests you prompt users to authorize.
 A major drawback with using BankID (as a form of MFA) is its reliance on Swedish social security numbers ( which could be seen as discriminatory) which means it cannot be deployed globally.
+Also, you need two apps instead of one!

-During user enrollment, cryptographic keys (optionally protected by biometrics) are generated and used to authorize requests.
+During user enrollment, cryptographic keys (optionally locked by biometrics) are generated and used to authorize requests.
 Private user data never leaves your servers and sensitive information, such as users' biometrics never leaves their device enabling GDPR compliance.